 Only a marginal distinction between wood and composite board and batten shutters is detectable.
 Composite slabs are engraved with vertical partitions to create the illusion of realistic vertical boards.
 The resulting board and batten shutters arrive with a remarkable appearance and are adaptable to any installation.

-Each outdoor shutter is made to the specified width and height.
+Each exterior shutter is custom made to the specified width and height.
 For the best fit, measurements are offered in ¼ inch increments.
 Composite shutters are manufactured with one presentable side.
 The rear of all composite panels is flat with no detail.
 ShutterLand exterior composite shutters ship with clear Polycarbonate installation brackets.
 The optional braces affix decorative shutters in a static location beside the window.
 Installation of exterior shutters can be accomplished by most homeowners.

 If required, faux wood shutters can be installed with rugged outdoor hardware.
 Stainless steel or cast iron hinges with accompanying shutter dogs make outside shutters operable to swing open and closed.
 Remember, the back is plain with no detail so shutters will not be presentable in the closed position.
 Composite shutters are approximately 30% heavier than wood, so a third hinge is sometimes an essential addition.
 A divider rail or third batten is necessary to adhere the support hinge.

-Stationary shutters only need to appear that they will close over the window.
+Stationary window shutters only need to appear that they will close over the opening.
 Measure both the width and height of each window.
 Divide the width in half to obtain the recommended panel size.
-Exceptionally wide windows will be unable to adhere to the basic guidelines.
+Exceptionally wide windows will be unable to adhere to the basic shutter measurement guidelines.
 Some homeowners then forgo using a window treatment or use panels smaller than would obviously fit for aesthetic purposes only.

 Yes, outside composite shutters can and should be painted.
 The synthetic material does need to be primed in advance of the application of a top coat paint.
 While we do sell unfinished shutters, we advise ordering primed or fully painted shutters.
 Some types of primers do not adhere well to the material.
 Our factory formulated prime coat is the perfect bond between the outdoor shutter and paint.
 We have identified nine popular paint colors which have become our standards.
 If one of those does not meet your criteria, select from unlimited custom colors for a one time matching fee of $100.
 Some of the most frequently used colors are Tricorn Black, Bright White, Black Forest Green, Hamilton Blue, Charcoal Slate Gray, Tudor Brown, Cottage Red, and Burgundy.
 All sides are painted for a complete finish.